 I was fine with the cannibalism, but everything else irked me.

-Raw stars Garance Marillier as Justine, a young woman entering veterinarian college.
-On her first night, a hazing ritual sees masked men invade the dorms and force the freshmen to march and crawl—half dressed—across the campus.
-I couldn’t believe how the students reacted.
+Garance Marillier plays Justine, a young woman entering veterinarian college.
+On her first night, a hazing ritual sees masked men invade the dorms and force the half-dressed freshmen to march and crawl across the campus.
+I struggled with the students’ reaction.
 No one asserted themselves or fought back.
 Maybe it’s a cultural thing (it’s a French film) but the herd imagery felt too pointed.

 The plot kicks in when another hazing ritual forces Justine—a lifelong vegetarian—to try meat.
 This first taste unlocks an insatiable craving for human flesh.

-But I just couldn’t buy it.
-For a film desperate to frame its genre elements as a serious conceit, too many details strained credibility.
+But for a film desperate to frame its genre elements as a serious conceit, too many details strained credibility.
 Justine as a cannibal?
 Sure.
 But a campus full of kids not glued to their smartphones?
 Preposterous.